ekihorf/WRMPController/README.md

 ### What needs to be improved
 - Temperature measurement.
 There is a small glitch (drop) in temperature every ~15 seconds
-- Temperature control.
-Currently the tip temperature is controlled by a PID with 200 ms interval.
-It probably needs better tuning method or there is some bug in the algorithm.

 ### What is NOT going to be implemented